 Judge Ruben Becerra created the “Council for the Indigenous and Tejano Community” to address the under-told and untold stories of Indigenous and Tejano people in Hays County.
 The council hopes to preserve the history, traditions, and culture of indigenous and Tejano people through oral histories, written stories, cultural education, and art projects.
 Judge Becerra hopes the move will help empower a historically marginalized part of the Hays County community.

 Mayor of Dallas | Dallas, TX

 Mayor Eric Johnson released photos of himself receiving the COVID-19 vaccine and to encourage those who qualify for the vaccine to seek one out.
 Mayor Johnson particularly emphasized the impact of COVID on Black and Hispanic communities and the need for an equitable distribution of vaccines.
 As more vaccination sites become available to the public, Mayor Johnson wants to see greater community outreach and participation.

 Lubbock County Judge | Lubbock, TX

 Judge Curtis Parrish led a push to increase funding for the Lubbock County Fire Department.
-Judge Parrish acknowledged the county’s growth and the invaluable service the fire department provides, suggesting that the increased spending will help protect and modernize the volunteer firefighting crew.
+Judge Parrish acknowledged the county’s growth and the invaluable service the fire department provides and said that the increased spending will help protect and modernize the volunteer firefighting crew.
 Judge Parrish promised the department will continue to see greater support in the coming years.

 #10 Sylvester Turner